dynamsoft-docs/barcode-reader-docs-server/programming/java/release-notes/java-9.md

 - Added an argument [`IsOneDStacked`]({{site.parameters_reference}}localization-modes.html#isonedstacked) to `LM_SCAN_DIRECTLY` to process stacked OneD barcodes.
 - Added a parameter [`PatchCodeSearchingMargins`]({{site.parameters_reference}}patchcode-searching-margins.html) to specify the searching area of PatchCode.
-- Added the supported data format of `FormatSpecification.PartitionModes`.
+- Added the supported data format of [`FormatSpecification.PartitionModes`]({{site.parameters_reference}}partition-modes.html) to enhance the readability of the parameters.
+Users can use a list of enumeration names to specify the `PartitionModes`.

 #### Improved